-For some people with acute myeloid leukemia (AML), treatment can destroy the leukemia cells.
+For some people with acute myeloid leukemia (AML), treatment can get rid of all of the leukemia cells.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the leukemia coming back.
-(When leukemia comes back after treatment, it is called recurrence.)
-This is a very common concern in people who have had cancer.
+(When leukemia comes back after treatment, it is called a relapse or recurrence.)
+This is a very common concern in people who have had leukemia.

 For other people, the leukemia may never go away completely.
-These people may get regular treatments with chemotherapy or other therapies to try to help keep the leukemia under control and help relieve symptoms from it.
-Learning to live with leukemia that does not go away can be difficult and very stressful.
+Some people may get regular treatments with chemotherapy or other therapies to try to help keep the leukemia under control and help relieve symptoms from it.
+Learning to live with leukemia that doesn't go away can be difficult and very stressful.
 It has its own type of uncertainty.
-See When Cancer Doesn’t Go Away for more about this.
+Managing Cancer as a Chronic Illness talks more about this.

-Treatment for acute myeloid leukemia (AML) can continue for months or years.
-Even after treatment ends, you will need frequent follow-up exams – probably every month or so at first, and then less often, for at least several years.
+Even after treatment ends, you'll still need frequent follow-up exams – probably every month or so at first, and then less often, for at least several years.
 It’s very important to go to all of your follow-up appointments.
-During these visits, your doctor will ask about any symptoms, examine you, and get blood tests or bone marrow exams.
-Follow-up is needed to check for cancer recurrence, as well as possible side effects of certain treatments.
+During these visits, your doctor will ask about any symptoms, examine you, and may get blood tests or bone marrow exams.
+Follow-up is needed to check for leukemia recurrence, as well as possible side effects of certain treatments.

 Almost any cancer treatment can have side effects.
 Some may last for only a short time, but others can last the rest of your life.
 Tell your cancer care team about any changes or problems you notice and about any concerns you have.

-If the leukemia does come back, it is usually while the patient is still being treated or shortly after they have finished chemotherapy.
-If this happens, treatment would be as described in “ What if the leukemia doesn’t respond or comes back after treatment?”
-It is unusual for AML to return if there are still no signs of the disease within a few years after treatment.
+If AML does come back, it is usually while a person is still being treated or shortly after they have finished treatment.
+If this happens, treatment options would be as described in If Acute Myeloid Leukemia Doesn’t Respond or Comes Back After Treatment..
+It’s unusual for AML to come back if there are still no signs of the leukemia within a few years after treatment.
 This can happen, however, especially with the acute promyelocytic (APL) subtype of AML.

-At some point after your treatment, you may be seeing a new doctor who doesn’t know anything about your medical history.
-It’s important to be able to give your new doctor the details of your diagnosis and treatment.
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy (and always keep copies for yourself):
+At some point after your treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.